fantasy-08/CPLOVE/README.md

 * MongoDB -  Database
 * Mongoose to connect to DB(MongoDB Atlas)

-And of course CP ❤️ itself is open source with a [https://github.com/fantasy-08/CPLOVE] on GitHub.
+And of course CP ❤️ itself is open source with a [Repository] on GitHub.

 ### Installation